By Izzy Witts | September 25 2018

 Search for your business as well as its products/services and respond to those talking about it online.
 Liking or re-posting user posts on Instagram can go a long way in building relationships as you are actively communicating with them

 Cast a bigger net and look for those talking around the industry more generally and get involved in those conversations.
 This can position you as a thought leader, raising awareness and help you build a credible platform

 Try live updates (we love real time experiences).
 This perspective of your business makes people feel involved and part of the action

 Provide value.
 This can be by making users life easier by answering their questions then and there, rather than redirecting them to a web page.
 Or it can be providing a different take on a subject that has been rehashed the same way

-You'll need to decide on what your social media focus is and whether your actions are helping any potential customers move forward in your conversion process.
+When optimising your social media, you'll need to decide on what your focus is and whether your actions are helping any potential customers move forward in your conversion process.
 This will depend on what your main goals for social media are, which may differ across the platforms you are using.
 Instagram, for instance, is a great way to raise awareness.
 Each business is different so take a look at your buyer’s journey and at what stages social media is most effective.

 By automatically ignoring growing social channels such as Instagram, you could be missing out on huge revenue growth opportunities.
 Your business' social media profiles can be amongst the top search engine results for your business.
 And users will click on them to find out more about your company, get a feel for your unique value proposition, and understand what you offer.

 If you haven't already jumped on the Instagram train, it's probably a good time to get on board, given that its growth doesn't seem to be slowing down anytime soon.
 Make sure you've narrowed down what your focus will be on the platform and commit to your strategy.
 And remember, social media is for socialising.
 This means interacting with your users and industry, not merely broadcasting.